intangere/ExperimentalPenguins/README.md

 python3 server.py
 ```

-To run the webserver youcan upload everything in web/ to a webserver or
+To run the client you can upload everything in web/ to a webserver or
 ```
 python3 -m http.server 8080
 ```